vicanso/performance-nodejs/Readme.md

 * interval: Check interval, defaulted to 100ms.

-* unit: Set the heap format unit, eg: 'B', 'MB', 'GB', defaulted to 'B'.
+* unit: Set the heap format unit, eg: 'B', 'MB', 'GB', '0.0MB' defaulted to 'B'. `0.00MB` means set 2 precision and 'MB' unit.

 Returns: A reference to the timer.
 Useful for clearing the timer.